nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - `DESCRIPTION` and `CATEGORY` are text.
 - `DATE` takes a text format of `DD-MM-YYYY`.
 If no `DATE` is specified, it will be defaulted to the current date.
 - `FREQUENCY` takes only 1 of 3 possible inputs: `daily`, `weekly`, or `monthly`.
 Any other input will throw an error.
+- Adding a recurring expense will only add a singular normal expense for that specified date (or current date if a date was not specified).
+All other valid expenses will by added after a `save` and a `load` command is used.
+  - The `save` command is needed to register the recurring expense into the system.
+  - The `load` command is used to trigger the mechanism to add all other valid expenses according to the date specified.
+More details can be found in the Developer Guide.

 Examples:
 - `add /recur /price 4.50 /description chicken rice /category food /frequency daily`